pgroonga/pgroonga.github.io/reference/streaming-replication.md

 % psql blog
 ```

-Create a PGroonga index on only master:
+Create a PGroonga index on only primary:

 ```sql
 CREATE INDEX entries_full_text_search ON entries USING pgroonga (title, body);